 Understanding that not every organization or individual has the ability or resources to download and run Omeka Classic on their own server, the Omeka Team began to offer a hosted solution called Omeka.net in 2010.
-Since launching, Omeka.net has hosted nearly 80K users and 50K sites, and continues to grow.
+Since launching, Omeka.net has hosted nearly 83K users and over 50K sites, and continues to grow.
 In addition to providing a cost-effective solution for Omeka users who could not host their own installations, the Omeka.net service was part and parcel of a larger sustainability plan for the project.
-The reasonable fees that the Omeka team charges users, with the support of the fiscal infrastructure and stewardship provided by Digital Scholar, immediately contributed to supporting the salaries of the staff who develop and maintain the software.
+The reasonable fees that the Omeka team charges users, with the support of the fiscal infrastructure and stewardship provided by Digital Scholar, immediately contributed to supporting the salaries of the staff who developed and maintained the software at RRCHNM.

 Almost immediately, Omeka Classic attracted a global user-base, which made attention to internationalization important.
 Beginning in 2012, the Omeka Team made the Omeka Classic core and its plugins translatable and invited users to contribute their translations on Transifex, and made those available for any Omeka administrator to select as their base language.
 Omeka Classic is available in dozens of languages, and the community regularly contributes new languages to our offerings.